 When working in hospitality you can have productive days where you’re keen and on a roll, other times you just have bad, ugly days.
 However, the key thing that gets you to show up on either occasion, is your level of motivation.

 As motivation is a limited resource, it’s important to make the most of it, and importantly, understand how you can find your own drive to keep you going at work.
 This applies to any role you have in hospitality - whether that’s a front of house staff member, or the Chief of Operations.

 In the long term, strong motivation can help with your personal growth and success.
-So here are seven ways to stay motivated when working in the hospitality sector.
+Here are seven ways to stay motivated when working in the hospitality industry.

 1. Focus on the now

 With hospitality being so fast-paced, it can be easy to lose track, particularly when there’s often an expectation to multitask.
-However if you focus your attention on what’s going on right now, your work won’t feel so overwhelming, and it’s likely you’ll be to motivated to complete tasks.
+However, if you focus your attention on what’s going on right now, your work won’t feel so overwhelming, and it’s likely you’ll be too motivated to complete tasks.

 It helps if you break your day up, focus on priority tasks.
 For example, handle your dinner customers one at a time, even if there are another three customers who are trying to get your attention.
 If you're a manager perhaps delegate tasks to other team members who aren’t as busy.